erickarugu/100-days-of-code/log.md

  - "Top 5 Tools and Skills For Frontend Developers" and "How I Got My First Remote Job As A Developer" by Bankole Ahmed on Hashnode
  - "Defining Software Engineering Levels" by Usman Ismail on LinkedIn

+### Day 65: May 26 Tuesday

+**Objectives:**

+ - Flexbox refresher Continuation - Wes Bos Course
+ - Day 7,8- Javascript30 Challenge

+**Progress:**

+I continued with Flexbox practice.
+I also completed day 7 and 8 JS30 challenges reminding myself how to play with HTML5 canvas feature and some more high order Javascript functions.

+**Articles:**

+ - "HTML Entities – A List of HTML Space and other HTML Symbols and Special Character Codes" by Quincy Larson on freeCodeCamp

+ - "A Free Course to Help Front End Developers Learn Math" by Per Harald Borgen on freeCodeCamp

+ - "I created my own Pure CSS Micro-Framework, a tale " by Felippe Regazio